-Our Summer Series 2019 is now underway.
+Our Winter Series 2019 dates are now finalised.
 As usual, runs will start from 0930 – 1030 on Sunday morning.
 You can choose to run either Long (13-15 km) or Short (8-11 km).
-See current season’s runs for further information.
-Details of the Forrest Family run weekend are now available on this Summer’s Events page.
+When confirmed, dates will be displayed in current season’s runs.

 Dartmoor Runner’s events often involve extreme conditions